 Who pays the solicitor fees for your settlement agreement?

-If you want to negotiate with your employer and want a solicitor's help there may be additional costs.
+However, if you decide to negotiate a better deal with your employer and want your solicitor to do this for you, there may be additional costs involved.

 Share on: